In and Beyond the Classroom–Indigenous Students Champion Institutional Change

-The stories shared with What I Learned in Class Today in the original and reboot projects illustrate the colonial reality that Indigenous students face every day in the classroom.
+The stories shared with What I Learned in Class Today in the original and renewed projects illustrate the colonial reality that Indigenous students face every day in the classroom.
 The frequency of these experiences means that Indigenous students have to pick their battles while also knowing that they have every right to use their voice when standing up for themselves and their peers (Vicki George).
 When creating this article, our conversation with collaborators continuously circled back to one defining point: Indigenous students are resilient in demanding support for their wellbeing on campus, but it is past time for that labour of change to come from the University itself.

 Resources for Further Learning